The pCloud service is the best cloud sync you've never heard of, according to Jack Wallen. See what pCloud offers on the desktop and mobile.

-- encryption (subscription service required for this feature);
+- Encryption (subscription service required for this feature);

-- mobile apps for Android and iOS;
+- Mobile apps for Android and iOS;

 - Linux, Mac, and Windows desktop clients;

-- easy file/folder sharing;
+- Easy file/folder sharing;

-- built-in audio/video players;
+- Built-in audio/video players;

-- no file size limitation;
+- No file size limitation;

-- sync any folder from the desktop;
+- Sync any folder from the desktop;

-- panel integration for most desktops; and
+- Panel integration for most desktops; and

-- Automatica file manager integration.
+- Automatic file manager integration.

 pCloud is a Swiss company that was founded a few years ago, and its service should be a serious contender for anyone looking at cloud storage.
-The service really shines on the desktop—in fact, it's probably my favorite desktop cloud tool I've used to date; plus, the mobile app is clean and incredibly easy to use.
+The service really shines on the desktop--in fact, it's probably my favorite desktop cloud tool I've used to date; plus, the mobile app is clean and incredibly easy to use.

 Let's install pCloud on Android and Linux and kick the tires.